semji/mockservr/docs/http_mocking.rst

   The value of `access-control-allow-headers` is either equal to the request's `access-control-request-headers` header if defined or `*` (allowing all headers).

-If `crossOrigin` option is an object, it must be a Response object (see `Response`Response_ for more information about Response's options).
+If `crossOrigin` option is an object, it must be a Response object (see :ref:`Response` for more information about Response's options).
 It overrides the default response as defined above.

 .. note::
   All headers defined within the `crossOrigin` options will be present in the response sent by Mockservr to any incoming HTTP request that matches the endpoint.
-These headers can be overwritten using the `headers`headers_ option of the `response` object.
+These headers can be overwritten using the headers_ option of the `response` object.

 `maxCalls` option